-We define the \textit{effective utility} ($h^l_{ijk}$) of a connection with a weight of $w^l_{ijk}$ in layer $l$ as a measure of the contribution that this connection makes to reducing the error function robustly.
-In this perspective, the goal of every neuron is to stay connected with other neurons so that it can receive, process, and send information efficiently under different conditions to minimize the error function.
-The more connections of varying weights it has, the more robust its membership in the network against the loss of connections and/or neurons. \\
+We define the \textit{effective utility}, $h^l_{ijk}$, of a connection with a weight of $w^l_{ijk}$ in the layer $l$ as a measure of the contribution that this connection makes to reducing the error function robustly.
+The connections try to improve $h^l_{ijk}$ in each iteration to minimize the error function.
+The effective utility of a connection is a benefit-cost trade-off function.

-To achieve this, the connections compete with each other to provide more utility, i.e., more benefit towards the goal of minimizing the error function.
-Thus, the effective utility of a connection is a benefit-cost trade-off function.
 It is the net benefit contributed by a connection after accounting for the costs of maintenance and competition, as we discuss below.
 We assume that this competition is local, i.e., the connections $w^l_{ijk}$ compete only with each other for layer $l$ and not with the connections for the other layers. \\

 Thus, the effective utility $h^l_{ijk}$ is made up of three components,